 sudo amazon-linux-extras install mate-desktop1.x

-2. Define MATE as your default desktop.
+2. Define MATE as your default desktop for all users.

 sudo bash -c 'echo PREFERRED=/usr/bin/mate-session > /etc/sysconfig/desktop'

-1. Install TigerVNC packages:
+1. Install TigerVNC Server:

 sudo yum install tigervnc-server

-Create a new systemd unit:
+Create a new systemd unit.

 sudo cp /lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@.service